peterpanxw/xiweipan/content/_index.md

 // Get the image and insert it inside the modal var img = document.getElementById("myThumbnail");
 var modalImg = document.getElementById("img01");
-var modalExplanation = document.getElementById("imgExplanation");

 img.onclick = function(){
     modal.style.display = "block";
     modalImg.src = this.src;
-    // Update the explanation if needed
-    modalExplanation.innerHTML = "<p>This is the updated explanation for the image.</p>";
 }

 // Get the <span> element that closes the modal